Ifeanyi-Ani/blog-frontend/README.md

 4. Start the development server: npm run dev

+## Known Issues

+- Styling: The application is not completely styled, and certain components may lack proper visual styling.
+- Responsiveness: The app is not fully responsive across different devices and screen sizes.
+- TypeScript Checks: TypeScript type checks are not fully implemented, and there might be places where the types are not correctly inferred or defined.

 ## Contributing

 Contributions to the Forum App are welcome!
 If you find a bug or have